-Title Abbreviation Calendar/Handbook Master of Science (Acoustics) MSc(Acoustics) Architecture Master of Science (Biotechnology) MSc(Biotech) Sciences§ Master of Science (Building) MSc(Building) Architecture Master of Science (Industrial Design) MSc(IndDes) Architecture Master of Science (Psychology) MSc(Psychol) Sciences§ Master of Science and Society MScSoc Sciences Master of Social Work MSW Professional Studies Master of Statistics MStats Sciences Master of Surgery MS Medicine Master of Surveying Master of Surveying without supervision MSurv Engineering Master of Surveying Science MSurvSc Engineering Master of Town Planning MTP Architecture Master of Welfare Policy MWP Professional Studies Graduate Diploma GradDip Applied Science Architecture Engineering DipFDA Sciences§ Sciences
+Title Abbreviation Calendar/Handbook Master of Science (Acoustics) MSc(Acoustics) Architecture Master of Science (Biotechnology) MSc(Biotech) Sciences§ Master of Science (Building) MSc(Building) Architecture Master of Science (Industrial Design) MSc(IndDes) Architecture Master of Science (Psychology) MSc(Psychol) Sciences§ Master of Science and Society MScSoc Sciences Master of Social Work MSW Professional Studies Master of Statistics MStats Sciences Master of Surgery MS Medicine Master of Surveying Master of Surveying without supervision MSurv Engineering Master of Surveying Science MSurvSc Engineering Master of Town Planning MTP Architecture Master of Welfare Policy MWP Professional Studies Graduate Diploma GradDip Applied Science Architecture Engineering Sciencess Graduate Diplomas DipPaed Medicine DipEd DipIM-ArchivAdmin DipIM-Lib Professional Studies DipFDA Sciences Faculty of Science. gFaculty of Biological Sciences.
+Higher Degrees 1.
+The degree of Doctor of Philosophy ma of the Higher Degree Committee of the a the Committee) to a candidate who ha ppropriate faculty or board d (hereinafter referred to as Doctor of Philosophy (PhD) knowledge.
+2. (1) A candidate for the degree shall ha with Honours from the University of New from another university or tertiary institution South Wales or a qualific on at a level acceptable to ation considered equivalent the Committee.
+Qualifications (2) In exceptional cases an applicant who submits evidence of such other academic and professional qualifications as may be approved by the Committee may be permitted to enrol for the degree.
+(3) If the Committee is not satisfied with the qualifications submitted by an applicant the Committee may require the applicant to undergo such assessment or carry out such work as the